Home » Geography » Submarine Canyons

 Submarine Canyons Types

 These marine features are formed due to erosional, depositional and biological activity.
-They are usually found in the upper parts of the elevations since they are produced upon features of diastrophic origins.
+They are generally found in the upper parts of the elevations since they are produced upon features of diastrophic origins.
 There are broadly three types of submarine canyons:

 1. Bank